 +33 01 42 60 08 83

 Under new ownership, this Parisian institution founded in 1905 has reopened as a thoroughly modern brasserie.
-The beautiful interior feels original; built in shelving filled with wine bottles line the walls, there’s a hexagon shaped wooden bar and a tile floor, but up a spiral staircase lies a cocktail bar and terrace, the carefully thought-out menu features globally-inspired dishes such as lamb croquettes and calamari with chorizo and fennel confit and the waitstaff all look like they could be models.
+The beautiful interior feels original.
+Built-in shelving filled with wine bottles line the walls and the tile floor is cracked and warn, but the upholstery is fresh and modern and up a spiral staircase lies a cocktail bar and terrace.
+The small menu features globally-inspired dishes such as lamb croquettes and calamari with chorizo and fennel confit.
+The wait staff looks like models.

 25 Rue Beautreillis